-His name means, His Name is El, God (El) hears, 1 Samuel 1:20.
+Samuel’s name means “His Name is El” or “El (God) hears,” as mentioned in 1 Samuel 1:20.
 He was born to a mother named Hannah and a father named Elkanah.
-Hannah itself means grace.
-Samuel was the first of 6 children, 4 boys, and 2 girls, 1 Samuel 2:21.
+Hannah itself means “grace.”
+Samuel was the first of six children, four boys and two girls, as mentioned in 1 Samuel 2:21.

-Yes, so Samuel was from the tribe of Levi who lived in the mountainous area of Ephraim, not an Ephraimites.
+Yes, so Samuel was from the tribe of Levi who lived in the mountainous area of Ephraim, not an Ephraimite.
 Samuel was not a descendant of Joseph (Ephraim’s father), he was only from the mountainous area of Ephraim.

 Back to Samuel’s mother, Hannah, why did God deliberately close her womb?
 1 Samuel 1:5-6.
 Isn’t He the God who does not tempt men, James 1:13, for God cannot be tempted with evil, and he himself tempts no one?
 Nor did He plan evil against us, Jeremiah 29:11, to give you a future and a hope.